 Yes, if you’ve been following me for a while, you’ve heard me talk about Alphabet Summer once or twice, or possibly a million times.
 (This will be our eighth year of it!)
-This post from my old blog explains how we got started, way back when.
-Since most of our Alphabet Summer info is buried on that old blog, here’s one big overview of all the versions we’ve tried, plus ideas from other bloggers that would make a great addition to any Alphabet Summer plan.
+Here’s one big overview of all the versions we’ve tried, plus ideas from other bloggers that would make a great addition to any Alphabet Summer plan.

 Alphabet Summer is just what it sounds like.
 You start near the beginning of the summer with letter A. On “A Day” you do something, or lots of things that start with the letter A. You can read a book that starts with A, make apple pie, create an action movie, visit an aquarium… Over the summer, the point is to work your way through the whole alphabet, one letter at a time.

 It’s obviously perfect for the little ones just learning their letters, but since it’s so flexible, my older boys still think it’s fun.
 You can easily fit any number of summer learning activities within the A to Z framework.
 So if your child really needs to read more over the summer, read a picture book for each letter.
 Big kids reading longer books can find a new vocabulary word for each letter.
 If your child needs to practice typing, on each letter day challenge him to type as many A words, or B words, or C words as he can in one minute.
 If you want your child to do a little bit of writing this summer, challenge the kids to brainstorm wacky writing topics for each day/letter, then spend ten minutes writing about the topic.